TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/bundles/bundle-cli.md

 The bundler tool is a CLI service, provided by *Tyk Gateway* as part of its binary since v2.8.
 This lets you generate [plugin bundles]({{< ref "/plugins/how-to-serve-plugins/plugin-bundles" >}}).
 Please note that the generated plugin bundles must be served using your own web server.

-Issue the following command below to see more details on the `bundle` command:
+Issue the following command to see more details on the `bundle` command:

 ```bash
 /opt/tyk-gateway/bin/tyk bundle -h